kevinquillen/kevinquillen.github.io/_posts/2014-06-11-ie-console-woes.markdown

 console.log(foo);
 </code></pre>

-Halt!
 Yes, little ol <code>console.log();</code> who just wants to help out when debugging Javascript can cause IE to completely stop processing scripts on the page.
 To add to the mystery, if you keep watching your page in IE with devtools open - *you won't notice an issue at all*.

 #### EX PLAIINNNNN